International research consortium on Life Cycle Assessment and Sustainable Transition

 Being a partner generates value for your organization:

-• Customized projects and support
+• customized projects and support,

-• Training
+• trainings,

-Example of past realisations
+Example of important realisations

 Subscribe to our newsletter !